 With you every step of the race, this is arguably your most important piece of kit for Ironman.
 Don’t skimp here and ensure you find a suit that fits you well and offers some Ironman-friendly features, including bigger pockets, a decent-sized chamois for bike comfort and a breakaway full-length zipper for easy toilet stops.
 We also prefer short sleeves over vested options for added UV protection and aesthetic reasons.
 Our most affordable pick for Ironman is the Heart Sports Blue Thunder (£115), with the Huub Anemoi (£295) there for top-end speedsters.

 These are one of the greatest and most affordable ways to limit your aerodynamic drag on the bike leg.
-A set of clip-on bars start at £30 for an aluminium pair and head into the hundreds for a carbon set or all-in-one integrated options.
+A set of clip-on aerobars start at £30 for an aluminium pair and head into the hundreds for a carbon set or all-in-one integrated options.
 Just make sure you practise on them in training and on the turbo beforehand to get used to the more extreme position and also how to corner using them.

 Optional: race wheels